Altinn/altinn-studio-docs/content/app/development/api/consume/_index.en.md

 - __client_ will be populated with an HTTP client in the constructor
 - __logger_ will be populated with a logger, enabling logging error messages and other messages in the client logic
-- __serializerOptions_ will be instantiated and configured in the contructor to support deserialization of the API response
+- __serializerOptions_ will be instantiated and configured in the constructor to support deserialization of the API response

 Further in the class, the constructor is defined